-HMRC are proposing several changes to the Capital Gains Tax regime, specifically in relation to properties, from 6 April 2020.
+HMRC made several changes to the Capital Gains Tax regime, specifically in relation to properties, effective from 6 April 2020.
 We spoke with Suzanne Graham, a Chartered Certified Accountant and Partner at Hollis Accounting based in Edinburgh about the proposed changes and what they could mean for you.

 Firstly, what is Capital Gains Tax?